melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 The same functionality can be implemented with simple messages, however since this is used so frequently, it gets repetitive and error-prone quite quickly.
 By implementing this feature in a library, the repetitive parts can be abstracted and we can even use language/framework specific features to make such "remote" data sources even more convenient to use (e.g. React State or Svelt Stores).

-## Remote Procedure calls
+## Remote function calls

-Another common use-case for messaging protocols is a remote procedure calls.
-A remote procedure call consists of one communication party sending some data to the other one and causing some code to run there.
+A common use-case for messaging protocols is a remote procedure calls.
+This means that one party can trigger the execution of some code (the procedure) by the other party (with some optional input data).
+This functionality is basically equivalent to an msglink event (events even provide the ability for multiple "procedures").
+Sometimes it is required to report some outcome or return some data to the calling party after the procedure has run.
+This is where msglink remote **function** calls come in.
+A remote function call consists of one communication party sending some data to the other one and causing some code to run there.
 Once the other party is finished, it will return the result to the calling party.

-A remote procedure call can be implemented by emitting an event and running some action in the even listener.
+A remote function call can be implemented by emitting an event and running some action in the even listener.
 At the end of the listener, another event has to be emitted containing the result returned to the client.

 There are a few problems with manually implementing this using events.
 First of all, in order for the request and response events to be associated with each other, some sort of unique ID must be added by the caller that is then also returned in the response so the caller can associate the result with any particular call.
-Second, an application is likely to have many different procedures to be called, so the additional overhead of defining and emitting separate request and response events (with this ID management) for every procedure is quite tedious and error prone, as it involves re-implementing the same functionality multiple times.
+Second, an application is likely to have many different functions to be called, so the additional overhead of defining and emitting separate request and response events (with this ID management) for every function is quite tedious and error prone, as it involves re-implementing the same functionality multiple times.

-msglink avoids this by implementing the base functionality once and providing a language-specific and clean way to define procedures in one place with input data, result data and name.
+msglink avoids this by implementing the base functionality once and providing a language-specific and clean way to define functions in one place with input data, result data and name.
 This is similar to [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) but provides the additional data validation and automatic parsing functionality described above.

 ## Decision criteria